Iranian activists accuse morality police of assault after teenage girl hospitalized | KRDO

 “I think they said she had low blood pressure… drop in blood pressure or fallen on the floor… her head hit the edge of the metro and then (her friends) took her off (the train),” her mother Shahin Ahmadi said.

-The teenager is currently being treated at a hospital in Tehran, Fars News Agency reported.
-IranWire is reporting that she is being treated at Fajr Air Force Hospital, in a separate statement it published on Wednesday.

-Iran was besieged with protests following the case of Mahsa Amini, the 22-year-old Kurdish woman who died in custody after being arrested by Iran’s morality police last year for allegedly wearing her hijab improperly.
-Amini’s death sparked nationwide protests.

-More than 300 people were also killed in months-long protests, including more than 40 children, the UN said in November last year.
+More than 300 people were killed in months-long protests after Mahsa Amini’s death last year, including more than 40 children, the UN said in November.
 US-based Human Rights Activists News Agency (HRANA) in January placed the number of dead at more than 500, including 70 children.
 Thousands were arrested across the country, the UN said in a report in June, citing research released last year by their Human Rights Committee.

-A journalist from Iranian pro-reform outlet Shargh Daily had gone to Fajr Air Force Hospital to report on Geravand’s condition when she was arrested on Tuesday, according to a post Shargh Daily on X, formerly known as Twitter.
-The reporter, Maryam Lotfi, has since been released, the outlet reported.

 The-CNN-Wire